nstapelbroek/docker-static-webserver/README.md

 # Docker static webserver

 A simple alpine based nginx web container that has the ability to insert environment variables.
-Created to add a bit more configuraiton flexibility to staticly generated front-ends (like webpack builds) without having to re-build your Docker image or use a scripting language.
+Created to add a bit more configuration flexibility to statically generated front-ends (like webpack builds) without having to re-build your Docker image or use a scripting language.

 ## Getting Started